AndreaSimongini/CASTOR/README.md

 3. Using the light curves of the case-of-study supernova and the spectra of the reference supernova, we create synthetic spectra.
 4. Using the synthetic light curves and spectra of the case-of-study supernova we estimate parameters.
 There are some general physical assumptions we made to estimate the parameters:
-I. Spherical symmetry
+- Spherical symmetry
-II.
-Mass conservation
+- Mass conservation
-III.
-Canonical partition of energy between photons and neutrinos IV.
-Modified-black-body emission
+- Canonical partition of energy between photons and neutrinos
+- Modified-black-body emission
+-
 --WORK IN PROGRESS--
+## Ingredients

+## Instructions

+## Debugging

+## Aknowledgments